szabolcsdombi/zengl/docs/index.rst

 Shader Includes
 ---------------

-Shader includes were designed to solve a single problem of sharing code among shaders without having to field format the shader code.
+| Shader includes were designed to solve a single problem of sharing code among shaders without having to field format the shader code.
-Includes are simple string replacements from :py:attr:`Instance.includes`.
+| Includes are simple string replacements from :py:attr:`Instance.includes`
-The include statement stands for including constants, functions, logic or behavior, but not files.
-Hence the naming should not contain extensions like ``.h``.
+| The include statement stands for including constants, functions, logic or behavior, but not files.
+Hence the naming should not contain extensions like ``.h``
-Nested includes do not work, they are overcomplicated and could cause other sort of issues.
+| Nested includes do not work, they are overcomplicated and could cause other sort of issues.

 **Example**